 How to Care for and Clean Your Solid Wood Furniture

-With a special ability to add warmth, elegance and style to your living space, solid wood furniture makes a lasting impression.
+With a special ability to add warmth, elegance and style to your living space, Amish built solid wood furniture makes a lasting impression.
 Let us help you keep it looking good.

-Caring for and cleaning solid wood furniture (or keeping your nice stuff looking nice!) takes surprisingly little time and effort.
-But it does require you to pay attention.
+Caring for and cleaning Amish made solid wood furniture (or keeping your nice stuff looking nice!) takes surprisingly little time and effort.
 You didn’t invest in something meant to last generations just to let it succumb to wear and tear that can shorten its lifespan.

 1. Trust in the quality of your furniture